jfly/snow/README.md

     of core dependencies out of my Kubernetes cluster.
 I also wonder if I should be regularly recreating my cluster from scratch to make sure I don't lose the ability to do so.
-- I miss the NixOS module ecosystem.
-Going back to configuring software with plaintext files, or wiring up an application to its database feel like a tremendous step backwards (Helm Charts are probably supposed to be "the answer" to this, but I've always found them clunky to work with).
-Moonshot project idea: a tool that could convert NixOS modules to Kubernetes resource definitions.
-This wouldn't work for all NixOS modules, but I suspect a lot of them are fairly simple (set up a database with a user for this application, create a config file for this application, go), and could be converted to analogous k8s resources.
+- I missed the NixOS module ecosystem.
+Going back to configuring software with plaintext files, or wiring up an application to its database feel like a tremendous step backwards (Helm Charts are supposed to be "the answer" to this, but I've always found them clunky to work with).

-**TODO**: My cluster currently is a single node.
-I intend to beef it up a collection of 3 servers.
-This will force me to figure out persistent volumes and a better story for load balancing:

-- [MetalLB](https://metallb.universe.tf/) looks promising for load balancing.
-- [Rook/Ceph](https://rook.io/) looks promising for persistent volumes.
+- Locking/upgrading containers requires additional tooling.
+Don't get me started about patching software.
+- I despise the "yaml ops" that is prevelant throughout the k8s ecosystem.
+I managed the state of my cluster with Pulumi, which was a much better experience, but you're in the minority if you do that.

 # Backups